NVIDIA/aistore/deploy/dev/docker/README.md

 ## Extra configuration

-It is possible that default settings do not work in specific cases, e.g, default networks cannot be used by AIStore container.
-To fix this you can tune up variables in [deployment script](docker/dev/deploy_docker.sh).
+It is possible that default settings do not work in specific cases, e.g, default networks cannot be used by AIStore container (default is `172.50.0.0/24` subnet).
+To fix this you can tune up variables in [deployment script](deploy/dev/docker/deploy_docker.sh).

 Useful script variables: